bikeshaving/crank/website/guides/05-async-components.md

 })();
 ```

 `AsyncLabeledCounter` is an async version of the `LabeledCounter` example introduced in [the section on props updates](./components#props-updates).
 This example demonstrates several key differences between sync and async generator components.
-Firstly, rather than using `while` or `for…of` loops as with sync generator components, we now use a `for await…of` loop.
+Firstly, rather than using `while` or `for…of` loops as with sync generator components, we now use [a `for await…of` loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of).
 This is possible because contexts are not just an *iterable* of props, but also an *async iterable* of props as well.

 Secondly, you’ll notice that the async generator yields multiple times per iteration over `this`, once to show a loading message and once to show the actual count.
 While it is possible for sync generators components to yield multiple times per iteration over `this`, it wouldn’t necessarily make sense to do so because generators suspend at each yield, and upon resuming a second time within the same loop, the props would be stale.
 In contrast, async generator components are continuously resumed.
-Rather than suspending at each yield, we rely on the `for await…of` loop, which suspends at the bottom until the next update.
+Rather than suspending at each yield, we rely on the `for await…of` loop, which suspends at its end until the next update.

-## Responsive Loading Indicators
+### Loading Indicators
-The async components we’ve seen so far have been all or nothing, in the sense that Crank can’t show anything until all components in the tree have fulfilled.
-This can be a problem when you have an async call which takes a long time.
+The async components we’ve seen so far have been all or nothing, in the sense that Crank can’t show anything until all promises in the tree have fulfilled.
+This can be a problem when you have an async call which takes longer than expected.
 It would be nice if parts of the element tree could be shown without waiting, to create responsive user experiences.

-However, because loading indicators which show immediately can paradoxically make your app seem less responsive, we can use the async rules described previously along with async generator functions to show loading indicators which appear only when certain promises take too long to settle.
+However, because loading indicators which show immediately can paradoxically make your app seem less responsive, we use the async rules described previously along with async generator functions to show loading indicators which appear only when certain components take too long.

 ```jsx
 async function LoadingIndicator() {